D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 --

-HLA traps/songs:
+Feats/abilities mods:
-- v4.7.8 update: Crow Hunter can now use HLA traps, including mod-added ones (install order doesn't matter).
+- Crow Hunter can use HLA traps, including mod-added ones (install order doesn't matter).
 Must be Thief level 14 or higher.
+- Crow Hunter (all variants) should not take Set Snares if using a mod that lets thieves gain extra uses.
+- Grave Warden should not take Charm Animal if using a mod that lets rangers gain extra uses.
+- Confessor can take extra Lay On Hands uses from feats/abilities mods.

+Bard revisions notes:
-- Powder Keg is compatible with the Rogue Rebalancing HLA song (including Lingering song).
-Requires patching the rr songs, so this mod needs to be installed after rr.
+- Rogue Rebalancing: Powder Keg is compatible with the RR HLA song (including Lingering song).
+Requires patching the RR songs, so this mod needs to be installed after RR.
+- Shohy's bard song mod: The HLA song from Shohy's mod by default gives an ability to switch to it.
+This mod will patch that ability for better compat with Powder Keg songs (remove delayed effects).
+Install after Shohy's mod for best compatibility.
+- Bardic Wonders: Powder Keg will gain Bardic Inspiration at level 1 if installed after that component.
+If installed after the Bard Song Mechanics tweak, a line will be added to the "Change Song" ability for the HLA song, describing the tweak effects.
-- Powder Keg can select the HLA song from Talents of Faerun, but the special ability (to switch songs) will change to the unmodded HLA song.
-Also, ToF's "Lingering Song" feat will work with the HLA song, but it does not affect Powder Keg songs.
+- Talents of Faerun: Powder Keg can take the HLA song, but the special ability (to switch songs) will change to the vanilla HLA song.
+This mod should be installed before the ToF HLA component (or buttons might not work).
-- Powder Keg is untested with other mod-added HLA songs (if any exist).
+- Untested with other bard revisions.

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------